Toni Melvin Whitaker, Board President

 Kara grew up (mostly) in Long Island, NY, but has also enjoyed living in Pennsylvania, Texas, North Dakota, and Minnesota.
 She’s now put down roots in South Eastern North Carolina.
 Kara has a Master’s degree in English, Composition & Rhetoric, and an undergraduate concentration in Psychology.
 She has a true love of learning, educating, and understanding people.
 After earning her M.A., she’s enjoyed a career as a college English instructor, helping others improve their writing and communication skills.

 A decorated veteran, Kara served in the Air National Guard for 6-years, including a deployment to Iraq in support of Operation Iraqi Freedom in 2003.
 Her role in the military allowed her to support both Search & Rescue and Homeland Defense missions.
+She is the proud recipient of the Air Force Commendation Medal, Air Force Achievement Medal, Air Reserve Forces Meritorious Service Medal, National Defense Service Medal and Defense of Liberty Service Medal, among others.

 In 2013, Kara was diagnosed with breast cancer at the young age of 35.
 The diagnosis ultimately changed the trajectory of her life and led to the understanding that our local community could do so much more to help women and men with breast cancer.
 Kara is most excited that her future is one that allows her to serve others through one of the most challenging experiences in their lives.